joarreola/ETAMessages/README.md

   - Cloud.swift
     Upload, fetch, save, delete a record to/from iCloud repo.

+    - Update semaphore.wait() from distantFuture to 5 sec.

   - Poll.swift
     Poll iCloud repo for content changes in remote-User's location record.